Shifting Financial Marketing into Gear

 Am I saying that even if you’re starting late that you shouldn’t start a LinkedIn profile?
 Absolutely not.
 You should definitely create and craft you and your company’s profile and begin establishing a presence.
 However, be realistic about what type of results you can expect.
 If you haven’t invested the time and money in building a good website, establishing a social media presence, creating and executing a marketing plan—you’re starting at square one and making your first investment.
 And like any first investment it will take time for that investment to grow and create returns.

 Finally, you need to continue to invest in your marketing.
-Marketing can’t be turn on and off like a spigot.
+Marketing can’t be turned on and off like a spigot.
 It needs to be nurtured and requires time, attention, and resources.

 By marketing modestly and consistently, when you are ready to increase your marketing efforts, turning up your marketing efforts won’t feel like raising the dead.